How To Include Astringent Foods In Your Diet

 Pomegranates, bananas (green), cranberries and apples are all dominant in the astringent taste.

-Wheat, quinoa, and rye are dominant in the astringent taste.
+Wheat, quinoa, and barley is dominant in the astringent taste.

 Chicken is astringent.